Yekllurt/yora/specification/language-basics.md

 The scope of a member is the entire program.

-The scope of a method parameter is the entire declaration of the method.
+The scope of a method argument is the entire declaration of the method.

 The scope of a local variable are the following statements in its block as well as its sub blocks in a method declaration.